JC-MT/JC-MT/README.md

 [![codewars](https://www.codewars.com/users/JC-MT/badges/small)](https://www.codewars.com/users/JC-MT)

 ---

-Aspiring Full-Stack Web Developer based in NYC.
-I'm currently in a year long intensive Full-Stack bootcamp to aquire all the skills and knowledge neccesary to someday use in industry and to help others.
+### About me

-Loving learning about this industry and developing skills to make cool stuff. 🤓
+Full-Stack Software Engineer based in NYC, with expirience in: recruitement, customer service and fufillment operations.
+Currently, I'm in a year long intensive Full-Stack Fellowship at _[Pursuit](https://www.pursuit.org/mission-vision)_ in Long Island City, NY.
+In the last 8 months, I've developed a deep understanding and skill of the tools you'll see below and I'm excited to continue learning cool stuff.

-- 🌱 Currently, growing in PERN stack development to connect front-end and back-end routes while leveraging Tailwind
+- 🌱 Currently, learning about Data Structures and Algorithms

-- 😎 I’m looking for my first engineering role
+- 😎 I’m looking for my first software engineering role

-- ⚡ Fun fact: I was once lost in a dessert for ~36 hours and rescued by complete strangers
+- 🥲 Fun fact: I was once lost in a dessert for ~36 hours and rescued by complete strangers

 ---